cepetr/blue2joy/doc/paddle-emulation.md

 # How paddle input works

 Paddle controllers use 1 MΩ potentiometers to charge an RC network (1.8 kΩ, 47 nF) located inside the 8-bit Atari system.
 This network is connected to the POTx inputs of the POKEY chip.
-The POKEY chip contains discharge (dump) transistors, eight 8-bit latches, and a binary counter that counts up to 228, driven by ~16kHz clock signal⏱️.
+The POKEY chip contains discharge (dump) transistors, eight 8-bit latches, and a binary counter that counts up to 228, driven by ~16kHz clock signal.

 The measurement cycle begins when the CPU writes to the `POTGO` register.
 This action:
 - resets the counter,